 Remember, your job is to make people pause, read your ad, then click on it.
 Emojis can increase the click-through rate of ads because they look more like the text that their friends are posting on Facebook.

-14. Design Landing Page & Set Up Retargeting
+14. Design Your Landing Page & Set Up Retargeting

 Even if you have a killer Facebook ad, you can end up with no leads at all if you’re not careful about designing your landing page.
-A landing page is just a page on your website that your leads will “land” on after they click on your ad.
-Your landing page might just ask them for contact information, or it might be a certain page on your site that has IDX listings in their price range.
-Or, if you build a lead ad with lead generation as a campaign objective, your landing page will actually be on Facebook.
+A landing page is just a page on your website that your leads will “land” on after clicking on your ad.
+Your landing page might just ask them for contact information, or it might be a specific page on your site that has IDX listings in their price range.
+Or, if you build a lead ad with lead generation as a campaign objective, your landing page will be on Facebook.

 Whatever you decide, just make sure to take the time to design a landing page that encourages people to leave their contact information.
-Landing page design can get complicated, so before you get started, check out our in-depth guide to real estate landing pages here.
+Landing page design can get complicated, so check out our in-depth guide to real estate landing pages below before you get started.

-7 Examples of Engaging Real Estate Facebook Ads From Agents, Teams & Brokerages
+7 Examples of High-converting Real Estate Facebook Ads

-Here’s a classic example of a new listing ad that has great, eye-catching design, beautiful imagery, and short, to-the-point copy that emphasizes the positive aspects of the home, and builds a fear of missing out by highlighting the word FAST.
+Here’s a classic example of a new listing ad with great, eye-catching design, beautiful imagery, and short, to-the-point copy that emphasizes the positive aspects of the home and builds fear of missing out by highlighting the word FAST.
 Note how the emojis draw you in to read the copy.
 Also, this is yet another reason why having a great headshot is crucial to real estate marketing.

-This home valuation ad comes right to the point, and has an attractive and professional layout to convince homeowners of their trustworthiness.
+This home valuation ad comes right to the point and has an attractive and professional layout to convince homeowners of their trustworthiness.
 Note the subtle difference in the copy.
-They’re not asking “what is your home worth” they’re asking “what is your home REALLY worth.”
-This reminds leads that many home valuation sources like Zillow’s Zestimate are far from accurate.
+They’re not asking “What’s your home worth?”—they’re asking “What’s your home REALLY worth?”
+This reminds readers that many home valuation sources like Zillow’s Zestimate are far from accurate.

-Here’s another great listing ad that relies on a great picture of an extremely photogenic home to draw people in.
+Here’s another excellent listing ad that relies on a great picture of a highly photogenic home to draw people in.

-Here’s a video ad that starts out with lush drone videos that people can’t resist these days.
-The video itself is a personal story of a San Francisco resident who epitomizes the city’s unique charm.
+Here’s a video ad that starts with lush drone videos that people can’t resist these days.
+The video is a personal story of a San Francisco resident who epitomizes the city’s unique charm.
 You don’t always have to just advertise a home.
-You can even advertise an entire city and associate it with your brand.
+You can even promote an entire town and associate it with your brand.